softlang/s2s/README.md

-# From Shapes to Shapes: Inferring SHACL Shapes for Results of SPARQL CONSTRUCT Queries
+# From Shapes to Shapes

 - [Quick Start](#quick-start)
 - [Usage](#usage)